When creating and uploading files intended for the access via the 802.1 website, please ensure that you follow the filename conventions below.

 |admin-shortname-title-mmyy-vNN.xtn||Non-project administrative presentation or document, authored by shortname with title title, dated MMYY, optionally version-numbered NN.|

 |liaison-shortname-title-mmyy-vNN.xtn||liaison statement authored by shortname with title title, dated MMYY, optionally version-numbered NN.|

 When uploading files to the 802.l website, please name your file according to the conventions above.
 Files which don’t follow the conventions will be rejected by the task group chair.

 Your file will be uploaded to the private contributions area pending correct placement by the task group chair.
 Other participants can download it from there, but the file will be moved to its proper place in due course.
-When uploading a file, please provide a brief description, which will one day be used on the website.
+When uploading a file, please provide a brief description, which can be used on the website.
+Also strive to provide on the first page of your document a concise title summarizing it, which can be reproduced in minutes.
 Here is the upload form.